oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   2. Login to the Oracle Cloud Console

-  3. Open the `hamburger` menu (three bars on the top left)
+  3. Open the "Hamburger" menu (three bars on the top left)

-  4. Scroll down (if needed) to the `Database` section.
-Click on the `Autonomous Transaction Processing` menu option
+  4. Scroll down (if needed) to the **Database** section.
+Click on the **Autonomous Transaction Processing** menu option

-  5. If you need to select the **CTDOKE** compartment you created earlier in the Compartment selector on the left side of the page.
+  5. If you need to select the `CTDOKE` compartment you created earlier in the Compartment selector on the left side of the page.

   6. Click on your database name in the list (it's a link)

-  7. On the database page click the `DB Connection` button
+  7. On the database page click the **DB Connection** button

 This will display a Database connection details popup

-  8. Leave the `Wallet type` as `Instance connection`
+  8. Leave the **Wallet type** as `Instance connection`

-  9. Click the `Download Wallet` button
+  9. Click the **Download Wallet** button

   10. A password pop-up will be displayed.
 Enter and confirm a password, this is used to encrypt some of the details.

-  11. Once your password is accepted and confirmed click the `Download` button
+  11. Once your password is accepted and confirmed click the **Download** button

-  12. If you are asked what to do with the file make sure you chose the `Save file` option
+  12. If you are asked what to do with the file make sure you chose the **Save file** option

-  13. The wallet file will start to download and the password pop-up will disappear and you'll be returned to the `Database connection` pop-up
+  13. The wallet file will start to download and the password pop-up will disappear and you'll be returned to the **Database connection** pop-up

-  14. Click `Close` on the `Database Connection` popup
+  14. Click **Close** on the **Database Connection** popup